JohannFaustVIII/ChatV2/README.md

 # ChatV2

+TODO: README need to be updated, backend was split to microservices.

 Simple chat application.
 Main focus is put on backend side.
 Frontend side is kept simple and may not implement all possibilities given by backen.

 ## Environment Variables